 Greenwich Park, formerly a hunting ground for Henry VIII, is the largest and oldest Royal Park in London.
 It provides an urban retreat for many animals and is teeming with over 70 species of bird.
 There is also a wide range of child-friendly activities to enjoy, while a trek to the peak of the park’s largest hill offers magnificent panoramic views of London’s cityscape.

-To grab your 24 or 48-hour Tootbus sightseeing ticket, take a look at our different tours !
+To grab your 24, 48 or 72-hour Tootbus sightseeing ticket, take a look at our different tours !